polistern/pboted_docs/docs/docs/user-guide/usage.md

 - Format it with [message_formatter](https://github.com/polistern/pboted-tools/tree/main/message_formatter)
 - Put result file to `outbox` directory in pboted working directory
 - pboted will automatically check `outbox` and send email
-- After sending email file will be moved to `sent` directory

 ## Receiving email